fxhash/fxhash-boilerplate/README.md

 ### Base Attributes

-All param share a few base attributes and have each param has a type specific options attribute to adjust the param to your needs.
+All param share a few base attributes and have each param has a type paramsspecific options attribute to adjust the param to your needs.

 ```typescript
 {